-Looking for a high-protein French toast?
-This protein French toast with egg is good for you and fueling.
-If you're looking for additional nutritious recipes, I have a list of more healthy meals to make!
+Looking for a high protein French toast?
+This protein toast with egg is so tasty.
+Want additional protein rich recipes?
+I have a list of more healthy meals to make!

 If you like easy, healthy meals, you're in for a treat.
-For starters, my protein French toast with cherries is really delicious and an excellent source of filling protein to keep you fueled all morning long.
-It's one of my favorite healthy meals to make.
+For starters, my French toast with protein (and cherries!) is really delicious and an excellent source of filling protein to keep you fueled all morning long.
+It's one of my favorite nutritious recipes to whip up.

-I think you'll enjoy the rest of these recipe ideas, too, straight from the plates of my registered dietitian nutritionist colleagues.
+I think you'll enjoy the rest of these healthy eating recipe ideas, too, straight from the plates of my registered dietitian nutritionist colleagues.
 You won't find any pork chops here!

 —Emily Kyle, MS, RDN, author of The 30-Minute Thyroid Cookbook